-Because inflammatory breast cancer has reached these vessels and has caused changes in the skin, it is considered to be at least a stage III breast cancer.
+Because inflammatory breast cancer has reached these lymph vessels and has caused changes in the skin, it is considered to be at least a stage III breast cancer when it is diagnosed.
 IBC that has spread to other parts of the body is considered stage IV.
-These cancers can grow quickly and can be challenging to treat.
+These cancers typically grow quickly and can be challenging to treat.

-IBC that has not spread outside the breast or nearby lymph nodes is stage IIIB or IIIC.
+IBC that has not spread outside the breast or to nearby lymph nodes is stage III.
 Treatment usually starts with chemotherapy (chemo) to try to shrink the tumor.
 If the cancer is HER2-positive, targeted therapy is given along with the chemo.
-This is typically followed by surgery (mastectomy) to remove the cancer.
+This is typically followed by surgery (mastectomy and lymph node dissection) to remove the cancer.
 Radiation therapy often follows surgery.
-In some cases, more chemo may be given after radiation.
-If the cancer is hormone receptor-positive (ER- or PR-positive), hormone therapy is given as well.
+Sometimes, more chemo may be given after surgery but before radiation.
+If the cancer is hormone receptor-positive , hormone therapy is given as well (usually after all chemo has been given).
 Combining these treatments has improved survival significantly over the years.

 Using chemo before surgery is called neoadjuvant or preoperative treatment.
-Most women with IBC will receive two types of chemo drugs (although not necessarily at the same time):
+Most women with IBC will receive two types of chemo drugs (although not always at the same time):

 Other chemo drugs may be used as well.

-If the cancer is HER2-positive (the cancer cells have too much of a protein called HER2), the targeted therapy drug trastuzumab (Herceptin) is given as well, sometimes along with another targeted drug, pertuzumab (Perjeta).
+If the cancer is HER2-positive (the cancer cells make too much of a protein called HER2), the targeted therapy drug trastuzumab (Herceptin) is usually given, sometimes along with another targeted drug, pertuzumab (Perjeta).
 These drugs can lead to heart problems when given with an anthracycline, so one option is to give the anthracycline first (without trastuzumab or pertuzumab), followed by treatment with a taxane and trastuzumab (with or without pertuzumab).